-Table 4 shows the latency of cache access measured in Intel(R) Xeon(R) E5-2650.
-L1 hit takes less than 5 CPU cycles.
-L2 hit and replacing a clean cache line in the L1 data cache takes less than 12 CPU cycles.
-However, L2 hit and replacing a dirty cache line in the L1 data cache takes about 22 CPU cycles.
+Table~\ref{table:latency} shows the latency of cache access measured in an Intel~Xeon E5-2650.
+An L1 hit takes less than five CPU cycles; an L2 hit and replacing a clean cache line in the L1 data cache takes less than 12 CPU cycles.
+However, an L2 hit and replacing a dirty cache line in the L1 data cache takes about 22 CPU cycles.
 Most of the previous cache channels exploit the timing difference between cache hits and cache misses.
-However, our experimental results show that replacing a cache line in different states has a more significant latency difference, almost twice the latency difference between the L1 hit and L1 miss.
-Strong anti-interference ability and more distinguishable latency difference allow our WB channels to reach a transmission rate of 1300 to 4400 Kbps, far exceeding other timing channels in caches \cite{Liu2015,Xiong2020c,Yao2018}.
+However, our experimental results show that replacing cache lines in different states results in a more significant latency difference: almost twice the latency difference between an L1 hit and an L1 miss.
+Strong resistance to interference and a more distinguishable latency difference allow our WB channels to reach a transmission rate of 1300 to 4400~kbps, far exceeding other timing channels in caches \cite{Liu2015,Xiong2020c,Yao2018}.
 Of course, if other processes modify a cache line mapped to the target set, this will affect our WB channel.
-However, compared to direct access to the cache line, this is not common, and other known cache covert channel attacks \cite{Liu2015,Xiong2020c,Yao2018,Osvik2006a} also have this noise source.
+However, compared to direct access to the cache line, this is not common, and other known cache covert channel attacks also have this noise source \cite{Liu2015,Xiong2020c,Yao2018,Osvik2006a}.